Admissions Process

 The following required paperwork must be completed and on file in the Mott Middle College main office:

-• 8th grade report card
+• 8th grade report card or current high school transcript

 • Original certified birth certificate (copy not accepted)